London, April 1804

 “Those colors suit you, Katherine,” John drawled, right on cue.

 The firelight danced across the left side of his face as he lifted the glass to his lips and took a long, slow swallow.
-His eyes remained fixed on the point where Henry’s lips had alighted upon my neck.
+His gaze remained fixed on the point where Henry’s lips had alighted upon my neck.
 There was no sign of jealousy or anger in his expression, nor lust, just deep, unflinching concentration.
 Even after all this time, he was still something of an enigma to me.

 Henry chose that moment to nuzzle his nose into my hair.
 His warm breath ghosted over my skin, raising goosebumps in its wake.

-I searched for some distraction.
 “How long must we remain at the viscount’s?”
 I asked.

 “Too long,” John answered, setting his drink down to come stand beside us.